 To download the Future Producer School Alumni Guide, click here.

-To apply to the Future Producer School 2018 programme click here.
+For more information on the Future Producer School 2018 programme click here.

 Meet our Future Producers 2017

 Cathy Heffernan is a freelance producer currently working in documentary development.
 A former Guardian journalist, she took part in the C4 investigative journalism programme and has worked across magazine and investigative programmes and observational documentaries for C4, the BBC and the British Sign Language Broadcasting Trust.

 Ciara is Producer and Company Director at Barry Crerar – a partnership formed to produce contemporary, culturally relevant films from Glasgow.
 From a background in producing award-winning shorts, Ciara is now focused on developing a slate of both documentary and fiction feature projects, with support from the BFI Vision Award.

 Elena has more than a decade of international experience, working in the production management of high-end TV series, features and documentaries across Europe and South America.
 In 2015 she formed OxyGene Films.
 Her current slate includes a black comedy, a musical documentary, and an adaptation of an award-winning novel.